neuhart/Adversarial_Learning_LA_Alg/README.md

 # Adversarial Learning with Lookahead
-This is the repository used for the code of my master's thesis "Adversarial Learning with Lookahead". <br>
+This is the repository used for  my master's thesis "Adversarial Learning with Lookahead". <br>

 ## Scope of the Thesis
 ### Adversarial Examples: